-In the case of downregulated genes, besides the identical genes (with the same ‘g’ accession number) downregulated under all conditions, we included in our analysis homologs of a given gene when one homolog was significantly downregulated for a virus and the second homolog for the other virus (Table 1).
-For example, we identified two potentially secreted homologous cathepsin B-like proteases (g8486 for aphids infesting TuYV-infected plants and g24532 for aphids infesting CaMV-infected plants, respectively).
-The rationale was that one specific host or infection condition might deregulate a specific gene but that the overall effect on plant aphid interactions might be the same or very similar for both genes (in this case the two cathepsin Bs).

 We found 18 common downregulated genes (including some homologs) in aphids fed on virus-infected plants, 13 of which are implicated in aphids’ physiological responses to plant defenses, i.e. stress-related genes (Table 1).
-Previously, we demonstrated that plant infection with CaMV and TuYV alters primary and secondary metabolism in Arabidopsis and Camelina strongly (Chesnais et al., 2022a).
-Consequently, aphids could also be stressed on the infected plants because of these important alterations of the plant composition.
+Previously, we have demonstrated that plant infection with CaMV and TuYV alters primary and secondary metabolism in Arabidopsis and Camelina strongly (Chesnais et al., 2022a).
+Consequently, aphids could also be stressed on the infected plants because of these important alterations of the plants.
 However, we found that stress-related aphid genes were downregulated in Myzus feeding on virus-infected plants.
-This suggests that plant infection with TuYV and CaMV could facilitate aphid infestation.
+This suggests that plant infection with TuYV or CaMV could facilitate aphid infestation.
 The downregulated stress genes included those encoding the metabolic enzymes cytochrome P450s, glutathione-S-transferase and UDP-glucuronosyl transferases which can play a key role in detoxifying plant secondary metabolites (Brierley and Burchell, 1993; Li et al., 2007).
-We also noticed downregulation of genes encoding FE4-like esterases that belong to another class of enzymes involved in detoxification that can confer insecticide resistance in Myzus (Field and Devonshire, 1998).
+We also noticed downregulation of genes encoding FE4-like esterases that belong to another class of enzymes involved in detoxification and that can confer insecticide resistance in Myzus (Field and Devonshire, 1998).
 Likewise, Myzus genes coding for CHK domain-containing proteins were downregulated (Table 1).
 CHKs (checkpoint kinases) are major mediators of cell cycle checkpoints in response to genotoxic and other stresses (de Vries et al., 2005).

-Another aphid gene downregulated under all conditions is the one coding for a facilitated transmembrane trehalose transporter Tret1.
+Another aphid gene downregulated under all conditions encodes for a facilitated transmembrane trehalose transporter, Tret1.
 Trehalose (α-D-glucopyranosyl-(1,1)-α-D-glucopyranoside) is the main hemolymph sugar, and Tret1 is necessary for the transport of trehalose produced in the fat body and its uptake into other tissues that require a carbon source (Kanamori et al., 2010).
-Deregulation of this gene following virus acquisition has already been reported in other insect vectors and is not linked to the virus transmission mode (e.g. Ding et al., 2019; Gamage et al., 2018).
+Deregulation of this gene following virus acquisition has already been reported in other insect vectors and is not linked to the virus species or the transmission mode (e.g. Ding et al., 2019; Gamage et al., 2018).